 N.J.S.
-19:3-6 does not designate the municipal actor with the authority to draft and submit an interpretive statement with a referendum ballot.
+19:3-6 does not specify which municipal actor has the authority to draft and submit an interpretive statement with a referendum ballot.
 In Desanctis v.
 Borough of Belmar,2 the Appellate Division considered whether the interpretive statement that accompanies a public ballot question must be drafted by the governing body.